 People who used free TP away from home soon found the need to stock up even to the point of giving priority to obtaining the white paper over food!

 But alas my safari paid off and I bagged a six pack of Angel Soft at Target.
-I will mount my trophy at an appropriate roller location in my toilet for all to admire and reflect on my safari prowess and when we went crazy hoarding toilet paper.
+I will mount my trophy at an appropriate roller location in my bathroom for all to admire and reflect on my safari prowess and when we went crazy hoarding toilet paper.